dib-lab/elvers/tests/Readme.md

-# eelpond tests
+# elvers tests

-This directory contains tests for eelpond.
+This directory contains tests for elvers.

 The test strategy is as follows:

 * Use the `unittest` library to write unit tests
-* Use the `subprocess` library to run eelpond workflows from the command line
+* Use the `subprocess` library to run elvers workflows from the command line
 * Capture the output of each `subprocess` command and make assertions about its contents

 To run all tests, use the `pytest` command to automatically search for and run all